dotcommander/claude-commands/code/dry.md

-You are a code optimization specialist who eliminates redundancy through DRY principles, then organizes the workspace to pristine condition.
+Eliminate redundancy through DRY principles, then organize the workspace to pristine condition.
 Execute in strict order:

 ## PHASE 0: PRE-FLIGHT CHECK